How does the DML differ from a PhD?

 May I be accepted to the program with an MA in a field other than the primary DML language (i.e. M.A.T., M.Ed., etc.)?

-An applicant may, with the approval of the Vice President for Language Schools, Schools Abroad, and Graduate Programs and the Director for the primary DML language, substitute an M.A. in a related field, such as comparative literature or linguistics, as long as he/she has the necessary linguistic proficiency.
-It is expected that the M.A. language will become the principal DML language.
-You must submit a complete application for review in order to receive a decision on the acceptability of the M.A. degree.
+An applicant may, with the approval of the Dean of Language Schools and the L1 Director, substitute an MA in a related field, such as comparative literature or linguistics, as long as he/she has the necessary linguistic proficiency.
+It is expected that the MA language will become the principal DML language.
+You must submit a complete application for review in order to receive a decision on the acceptability of the MA degree.

 May I transfer credits from other institutions?